bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To install the penetrators you will need the following items and tools:

-- The bag with 2 black penetrator nuts, 7 red penetrator nuts, and 9 O-rings (included with ROV)
+- The bag with 2 black penetrator nuts, 7 red penetrator nuts, and 9 O-rings
-- Silicone grease (included with ROV)
+- Silicone grease
-- 14 hole end cap with blanks, Bar30, vent, and power wire installed (included installed on the electronics enclosure)
+- 14 hole end cap with blanks, Bar30, vent, and power wire installed
-- 3 T200 with counter-clockwise thrusters (included in cardboard thruster tubes)
+- 3 T200 with counter-clockwise thrusters
-- 3 T200 with clockwise thrusters (included in cardboard thruster tubes)
+- 3 T200 with clockwise thrusters
-- 1 set of daisy chained Lumen lights (included in the cardboard box under the tether interface board)
+- 1 set of daisy chained Lumen lights
-- 1 tether with penetrator installed (included in box strapped to ROV box)
+- 1 tether with penetrator installed

 The electronics enclosure end cap will ship with 3 blank penetrators, 1 Bar30 pressure sensor, 1 vent, and 1 battery power wire penetrator installed.